yrastogi2/yrastogi2.github.io/README.md

 Yash Rastogi is a doctoral student at the Georgia Institute of Technology with research interests in probability and statistics.

-He draws on a foundation in dynamical systems, differential geometry, and functional analysis, developed through NSF REU programs at the University of Chicago, University of Michigan-Dearborn, and Georgia Institute of Technology, as well as collaborative work in Bayesian econometrics with the Bank for International Settlements.
-He holds bachelor’s degrees in Mathematics (with Honors) and Statistics from the University of Chicago.
+He holds a B.S. in Mathematics (with Honors) and a B.A. in Statistics from the University of Chicago.
+His mathematical foundation—spanning microlocal analysis, dynamical systems, and differential geometry—was developed through specialized study with Carlos Kenig, Simion Filip, and Guillaume Bal.
+Beyond pure mathematics, he has collaborated with Harald Uhlig and researchers at the Bank for International Settlements on quantum-accelerated Bayesian econometrics.

 ---